2023 Overwatch League season: Teams and regions

-Preseason
+Preseason pro-am

-The official start to the season will be preceded with a pro-am tournament in the West Region beginning on March 23, 2023, in which Overwatch Contenders (OWC) teams will play against OWL teams.
-A total of 20 teams — seven OWC teams and the 13 OWL Western Region teams — will be split equally into four groups and compete in the pro-am.
-The top eight teams from the group stage will advance to a single-elimination tournament, and the winner of the tournament will win $100,000.
+The official start to the season was preceded with a pro-am tournament in the West Region that began on March 23, 2023, in which Overwatch Contenders (OWC) teams played against OWL teams.
+A total of 20 teams — seven OWC teams and the 13 OWL Western Region teams — were split equally into four groups.
+The top eight teams from the group stage advanced to a single-elimination tournament, and the winner of the tournament will won $100,000.